sloway/RotateBlock/README.md

 # RotateBlock

-## Rotatation logic for N by N block
+## Rotation logic for N by N block

 	This function is the core logic for rotation
 	This logic arranges the travel path based on the rotation degree